 7. Soi Thai Kitchen

-Soi Thai Kitchen has a rather similar concept to Nakhon Kitchen, and they serve authentic Thai dishes that are hard to come by in the East.
-Soi Thai has dishes other Thai eateries in Singapore rarely have, such as Beef Paneang ($11) with stewed beef that melts in your mouth.
-Also go for Thai Yellow Ginger Chicken ($9): succulent pieces of chicken stir-fried in mild, flavourful sauce with hints of lime and ginger.
-A meal for 2 here can cost less than $25 with 3 dishes, so pop by if you’re up for some cheap Thai food!
+Soi Thai Kitchen has a similar concept to Nakhon Kitchen, serving Thai dishes that are hard to come by in the East.
+These include the Beef Paneang ($11)—stewed beef that melts in your mouth.
+Also go for the Thai Yellow Ginger Chicken ($9) where succulent pieces of chicken are stir-fried in a mild, flavourful sauce with hints of lime and ginger.
+A meal for two here can cost less than $25 with three dishes, so pop by if you’re up for some cheap Thai food!

 Tel: 6784 2421

 8. Tokyo Western Food